 Unreal Engine 4.23 was released today.
 A few of the new features are listed as follows:

 UT Renaissance Development launches development stream series which will help to establish connection between players and community developers.During every episode of stream developers will show off their personal artwork and stuff they work on and implement in game.This will help playerbase to stay tuned in whats going on with UT.Players are welcome give any advice and even critique.Remember that WE are building the UT at this point and your feedback is important for us.Be it new idea or just advice.
+Tomorrow is our first stream of pilot episode.
+Here are the Twitch and Youtube links where the episodes will be streamed.

 This is a massive new release that includes tons of stuff the Unreal Engine team has learned from Fortnite.
 The major focus is on visual optimizations for mobile.